colmbaston/polytile/README.md

 ![Colour](./colour.png)

-The output can also be animated with the `-a` option, specifying the number of milliseconds to delay between updating the drawing.
+The output can also be animated with the `-a` option, specifying the number of milliseconds to delay between updates to the drawing.
 Setting `-a` implies `-c`.

 ![Animation](./animation.gif)